A Surgical Solution for Excessive Foot Sweating

-Lumbar sympathectomy is being done under general anesthesia.
+A Lumbar sympathectomy is done under general anesthesia.
 It involves 3 small cuts for the endoscopic approach into the retro-peritoneal area.
-Once the surgeon is there a space is developed and the sympathetic chain at the lumbar region is visualized.
-Once it is visualized it is either excised or clamped at the level L3-L4.
+Once the surgeon is there, a space is developed and the sympathetic chain at the lumbar region is located.
+At this point, it is either excised or clamped at the levels L3-L4.
 This particular procedure is done on both sides.
-The operation takes about an hour to perform and in contrast to the endoscopic thoracic sympathectomy the patient should stay over at the hospital for one day.
+The operation takes about an hour to perform and in contrast to the endoscopic thoracic sympathectomy, the patient should stay over at the hospital for one day.

-It is important to keep in mind this is a technical difficulty in doing the procedure and not a complication.
-Prior to the surgery the patient is given the very clear choice to allow conversion from endoscopically assisted to an open lumbar sympathectomy.
+It is important to keep in mind that this is a technical difficulty that can arise.
+Prior to the surgery, the patient is given the very clear choice to allow conversion from an endoscopically assisted to an open lumbar sympathectomy.
 The reason this is offered is to allow for more approaches to successfully complete the procedure.

 Clinical Results Thus Far (500 + Cases):

-So far the information about compensatory sweating and patients who had only lumbar sympathectomy is not yet available due to the small number of cases of lumbar sympathectomy only.
-In the small amount of cases where only lumbar sympathectomy was done compensatory sweating was mild however it is still too premature to draw any definite conclusions.
+So far, information about compensatory sweating in patients who had only lumbar sympathectomy done is not yet available.
+This is due to the small number of cases where only the lumbar sympathectomy was performed.
+In the small amount of cases where only lumbar sympathectomy procedures were done, compensatory sweating was mild.
+It is still too premature to draw any definite conclusions.

-With recurrence rate after endoscopic lumbar sympathectomy, the numbers are not yet in.
-There are rare reports of some limited-partial recurrence in one aspect or another of the foot surface which can be the result of abnormal branches that are supplying the feet area with sympathetic innervation.
-Again those observations were made in a very small number of cases and more time will be needed to define the exact reason for this limited recurrence.
+In regards to the recurrence rate after an endoscopic lumbar sympathectomy, the numbers are not yet in.
+There are rare reports of some limited-partial recurrence.
+This can be the result of abnormal branches that are supplying the feet with sympathetic innervation.
+Again, those observations were made in a very small number of cases, and more time will be needed to define the exact reason for this limited recurrence.

-In 2013 Dr. Reisfeld published another important study with regard to the treatment of severe plantar hyperhidrosis.
+In 2013 Dr. Reisfeld published another important study in regards to the treatment of severe plantar hyperhidrosis.
 Dr. Reisfeld is proud to be one of the few surgeons who has invested his time and effort to study and advance this subject.
 View this study.

-In a paper published in December 2009 there is a description with results with regard to the surgical treatment of plantar-feet hyperhidrosis.
-Basically in about 90 patients the procedure had a high success rate and overall satisfaction.
+In a paper published in December 2009, there is a description with results with in regards to the surgical treatment of plantar-feet hyperhidrosis.
+Across 90 patients, the procedure had a high success rate and overall satisfaction.
 For a brief summary of this paper see -> Endoscopic lumbar sympathectomy for plantar hyperhidrosis.

-In a separate study (Endoscopic sympathectomy for palmar and plantar hyperhidrosis: results in 107 patients) published in 2000 French surgeons performed 78 lumbar sympathectomies.
-Their results are similar to those published in the previous paper as well as by Dr. Reisfeld in his published/peer reviewed paper on ELS.
+In a separate study about (Endoscopic sympathectomy for palmar and plantar hyperhidrosis: results in 107 patients), published in 2000.
+French surgeons performed 78 lumbar sympathectomies.
+Their results are similar to those published in the previous paper, as well as by Dr. Reisfeld in his published/peer reviewed paper on ELS.
 The French authors performed ELS only on women.

-Another indication which Lumbar Sympathectomy is rarely done for is for complex regional pain syndrome or sympathetic neuralgia.
-Since this syndrome is not well understood obviously the results are very inconclusive.
+Another condition for which Lumbar Sympathectomies are rarely done, is for complex regional pain syndrome or sympathetic neuralgia.
+Since this syndrome is not well understood, the results are inconclusive.

-Lumbar Sympathectomy is however very effective in treating plantar hyperhidrosis and the same principal applies here as in the cases palmar hyperhidrosis where thoracic sympathectomy is a very effective modality in treating excessive hand sweating.
-The current success rate is approximately at 97%.
+The Lumbar Sympathectomy procedure is, however, very effective in treating plantar hyperhidrosis.
+The same principal applies in cases of palmar hyperhidrosis, where a thoracic sympathectomy is very effective in treating excessive hand sweating.
+The current success rate is approximately at 97-98%.

 When does conversion from an endoscopic lumbar sympathectomy to open lumbar sympathectomy happen?

-Overweight patients or those patients who had previous operations performed in the vicinity of the lumbar region (such as c-section, hysterectomy, kidney operation) can create scar tissue that will make the endoscopic lumbar sympathectomy more difficult to perform.
-The option of an open procedure is always available extremely uncommon.
+Overweight patients, or those patients who had previous operations performed in the vicinity of the lumbar region (such as c-section, hysterectomy, kidney operation), can create scar tissue.
+This will make the endoscopic lumbar sympathectomy more difficult to perform.
+The option of an open procedure is always available, but extremely uncommon.

 Does lumbar sympathectomy affect pregnancy?

-So far there is no known connection between lumbar sympathectomy and the ability to conceive.
-On the contrary, Dr. Reisfeld’s female patients who had this procedure have become pregnant without any issue.
+So far there is no known connection between lumbar sympathectomy and the ability to become pregnant.
+On the contrary, Dr. Reisfeld’s female patients who had this procedure have become pregnant without any issues.

 Will I get more hand sweating after doing the lumbar sympathectomy procedure for my sweaty feet?

-Basically the answer is no, there are some instances in which patients describe a temporary increase in their hand sweating after their lumbar sympathectomy.
-Those patients already had the thoracic sympathectomy for their excessive hand sweating.
-This temporary and short increase is unexplained so far.
+No, but there are some instances in which patients describe a temporary increase in their hand sweating after their lumbar sympathectomy.
+Those patients already had the thoracic sympathectomy performed for their excessive hand sweating.
+This is temporary.

 Could my feet become too dry after lumbar sympathectomy?